Nikki Bella Takes Cleavage-Flaunting Selfie After ‘Kissing’ Artem Chigvintsev

 “I love you Nikki, but honestly it’s so hard seeing you with a different fella!”

-Another fan “hoped” that the paparazzi would “leave you 2 alone.”
-On March 11, as the Inquisitr reported, Bella was snapped kissing Chigvintsev.
+On March 11, as The Inquisitr reported, Bella was snapped kissing Chigvintsev.
 Fast-changing relationships in Hollywood are mostly seen with the likes of Blac Chyna or Taylor Swift.
 With relatively short shelf lives, it’s the long-term ones that make major headlines (as and when they end).
 Then again, so do muscles.

 View this post on Instagram